krish-59/TunnelForge/Implementation-plan.md

    * Go to `server/` and run `npm run dev`.
 This might be set up to use ts-node or nodemon to compile and run `src/index.ts`.
 The server will start (by default on port 3000 or as configured).

-   * The server dev mode should log to console when it’s ready, e.g. "Tunnel server listening on port 3000".
+   * The server dev mode should log to console when it's ready, e.g. "Tunnel server listening on port 3000".

    * Also, running the server in dev mode might automatically serve the React app's static files if they are built, but during active development, we'll use React's dev server.